MGACHA/DA_Sales_Performance_Review/README.md

 ## Step 1
 - Separate the xlsx file into a csv file using the [export](export_excel_to_csv.py) script,
 - Load the tables into the SQL Server database
-- Created staging tables for "original" data, in script [Stagig](Staging_tables.sql)
+- Created staging tables for "original" data, in script [Staging](Staging_tables.sql)
 - Created warehouse tables for cleaned data [DIM](DIM_tables.sql), [FACT](Fact_tables.sql)
 - Created views script create_views.sql